openfl/openfl-native/README.md

     openfl rebuild linux -64
     openfl rebuild android -debug

+If you are running Linux, you will (probably) need to install additional packages to build from the source.
+For an Ubuntu system, it may look like this:

+    sudo apt-get install libgl1-mesa-dev libglu1-mesa-dev g++ g++-multilib gcc-multilib

+For other platforms, the dependencies will be similar to compiling standard OpenFL applications for the platform, for example, Visual Studio for Windows builds, Xcode for Mac or iOS, etc.

 The default "rebuild" will compile all binaries.
 You can add "-debug" and "-release" and other flags to specify that you only want to rebuild one kind of binary.
 You can separate multiple build targets using commas.

 There is also a "-rebuild" flag you can use with other OpenFL commands, for fast testing: